mrvodka007/discrt/README.md

 10. Replace the client ID in this URL and open it in your browser to add the bot to your server.
 `https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_HERE&scope=bot&permissions=8`

+### You have successfully installed DiscRT on your server.
+Happy Admin-ing? - _Oh and happy Discord Hack Week!_

 ---
 ##### DiscordRT - Made by Mr. Vodka